Weber Grill Brush Recall — 3.2 Million Units

 Weber Grill Brush Recall 3.2 Million Units Wire Bristle Ingestion Hazard 2026

 The recall was announced on February 26, 2026 in cooperation with the U.S. Consumer Product Safety Commission (CPSC), recall number 26-282.
-This is one of the largest grill accessory recalls in recent memory.
+It is one of the largest grill accessory recalls in recent memory.

 Why Are These Grill Brushes Being Recalled?